 4. Weight Gain – Added sugar may be adding pounds to your figure.
 Adding sugar to foods adds extra calories which can turn to fat when too much is consumed.

 Cutting back on sugars is a difficult feat for most.
-We’ve become so addicted to sweet substance that we get cravings that are hard to ignore.
+We’ve become so addicted to sugar that we get cravings that are hard to ignore.
 Luckily there are better options we can swap out to help curb our appetite for sugar.

 Not all alternative sweeteners are created equal, some may have added benefits without added sugar.
 While others may still be considered added sugar, but still come from a natural source and when used in moderation; they’re are great alternatives.